KesThav/pre_process_R/README.md

 # Available functionalities

 ### Pre-processing
-- See details for each columns (data type, unique values)
+- See details for each columns (data types, statistic informations and unique values)
 - Drop NA
 - Merge columns by specifying a name and a separator
 - Encode columns (Numerical and One hot)